 I would go to school, go straight to hockey practice, take the bus home and go straight to the gym as a 15-year-old.
 I started cycles of making myself sick and compulsively exercising.
 Within eight months I was on a really strict diet and lost a fair sum of weight.
-I was getting so many compliments about how great I looked - but it further re-affirmed to me that I am more widely accepted and loved when I am thin.
-Which is not okay, but it made me think if I could lose 2 stone - I could probably lose more.
+I was getting so many compliments about how great I looked – but it further re-affirmed to me that I am more widely accepted and loved when I am thin.
+Which is not okay, but it made me think if I could lose two stone – I could probably lose more.
 I starved myself and was completely obsessed with my diet.

 Going to friends’ houses for movie night I would bring a banana and cereal bar whilst they had chocolate, popcorn and Doritos.
 They would ask why I wouldn’t join in.
 I couldn’t articulate it.
 How hard it was, to sustain this lifestyle to be loved.
 They could eat what they wanted and still be skinny – I couldn’t.
 This put a massive strain on my relationships.

 I went from a UK size 16-18 to size 8.
 At the time I wasn’t aware of body dysmorphia.
-We got all dressed up for new years on a Christmas ski trip, and I just wanted to go home and hide - even though I was the thinnest I have ever been.
+We got all dressed up for new years on a winter ski trip, and I just wanted to go home and hide – even though I was the thinnest I have ever been.
 I spent the entire night post-meal in my room, crying.

 You can only sustain these things for so long.
 During my A-levels I gained all the weight back and more.
 My friendships were straining, and I was dumped by a guy who had said to his friends that I was too fat.
 I couldn’t win.